aha-app/aha-services/docs/tfs.md

 2. Enter the alternate credentials you created in Visual Studio Online.
 3. Click the _Test connection_ button.
 4. On success, you should be able to choose a project from Visual Studio Online.
 You also must select an area of this project where features and requirements should be created.
 5. Select the workitemtype to which features should be mapped.
-Then select for each TFS state to which Aha! workflow status it should be mapped.
+Then select for each VSO state to which Aha! workflow status it should be mapped.
 6. Repeat step 5 for requirements.
-7. Enable the integration and test it by going to one of your features in Aha! and using the _Send to Visual Studio TFS_ item in the _Action_ menu.
+7. Enable the integration and test it by going to one of your features in Aha! and using the _Send to Visual Studio Online_ item in the _Action_ menu.
 8. The feature should now appear in your Visual Studio Online project together with its requirements.

-If you want to be able to receive updates from TFS you must setup a subscription.
+If you want to be able to receive updates from VSO you must setup a subscription.

 1. Copy the Webhook URL from the configuration page.
 2. In your Visual Studio Online account, go to the project you want to integrate with.